 Cross All The Bridges

 Budapest is a city of bridges – grand and beautiful bridges.
-They span across over the river Danube at different points, joining Buda to Pest, and making it Budapest.
+They span across the river Danube at different points, joining Buda to Pest, and making it Budapest.
 Ah, nothing like symbolism.
 If there’s one feature that stands out in the city, it’s the bridges.
 In fact, one of my favourite pictures ever was taken on a bridge in Budapest.

-Reflect Upon Life At The Budapest Dohany Street Synagogue
+Pay your respect at The Budapest Dohany Street Synagogue

 The Dohany Street Synagogue in Budapest is one of the biggest synagogues in the world and the biggest in Europe.
-The building is also home to the the Heroes’ Temple, the graveyard, the Memorial and the Hungarian Jewish Museum.
+The building is also home to the Heroes’ Temple, the graveyard, the Memorial and the Hungarian Jewish Museum.
 Although the building is architecturally beautiful, its graveyard is a painful reminder of the suffering during World War II.
 If you’re interested, here is a list of facts about the Great Synagogue of Budapest.

 The Fisherman’s Bastion is a lookout point with some of the best views in the city.
-It derives its name from a guild of fisherman who protected this part of the city wall during the Medieval ages.
-Parts of the bastion reminded me of a castle, which is funny because the official website states that it “looks like the logo of Walt Disney films, only nicer and older”.
+It derives its name from a guild of fishermen who protected this part of the city wall during the Medieval ages.
+Parts of the Bastion reminded me of a castle, which is funny because the official website states that it “looks like the logo of Walt Disney films, only nicer and older”.

 Shop At The Great Market Hall

 The Great Market Hall of Budapest is a wonderful way to discover local flavours and food stalls.
 I only walked into the market because it was too hot to walk outside.
 As I entered, I wondered why this wasn’t on my list.
-I was glad that I discovered it and if you’re in the city, make sure that you do to.
+I was glad that I discovered it and if you’re in the city, make sure that you do too.
 There’s a great post on this website about the market.

-Unwind The City Park
+Unwind The City Park & Thermal Baths

 The City Park turned out to be my favourite attraction in all of Budapest.
 Without any prior knowledge or expectations, I walked into one of the biggest and most happening parks in any city I’ve ever visited.
 With grand palatial buildings, boating lakes, and thermal baths, the park was buzzing with life.
 Not to mention that I visited it on a day of a festival.
 There were food stalls everywhere (pictures of food below), music bands performing, and people just having a really good time.